 - a.
-All Term I students receiving less than 76% on any test (quizzes are exempt from remediation) will be required to meet with the Instructor, tutor, or ADON during office hours. - b.
+All Term I students receiving less than 76% on any test (quizzes are exempt from remediation) will be required to meet with the Instructor, tutor, academic team member or ADON during office hours. - b.
 A Term I student can only remediate on three (3) examinations.
 The remediation plan for these examinations can include a review of the material, homework assignment and/or a retest on content.
 Upon successful completion of the assignment the student will achieve a grade of 76%.
-This grade is then recorded for the examination. - c.
+This grade is then recorded for the examination at the end of the term. - c.
 Students must score a minimum of 76 % on all onsite review programs and to pass each assignment.
 Those students scoring less than 76% will dropped from the program.
 Students must also achieve Mastery level on assignments by the assigned deadline.
 Any student not achieving Mastery level on assigned topics and by the deadline will be dropped from the term. - d.
-Any student who fails to achieve a minimum grade of "C" (76% or GPA 2.6) by the end of Term 100A and 100B will be dismissed from the Vocational Nursing Program.
+Any student who fails to achieve a minimum grade of "C" (76% or GPA 2.6) by the end of Term 100A and 100B will be dismissed from the Vocational Nursing Program. - e.
+The student may begin the appeal process for re-admission into the beginning of the term VN 100AB.
+Readmission based on the decision of the Appeals Board and on a space available basis.
+A student may only reenter a term once if approved.